MicrosoftDocs/learn/learn-pr/azure/troubleshoot-azure-network-infrastructure/includes/5-exercise-troubleshoot-networking-using-network-watcher-metrics-and-logs.md

-In Network Watcher, metrics and logs can diagnose complexe configuration problems.
+In Network Watcher, metrics and logs can diagnose complex configuration problems.

 Suppose you have two Virtual Machines (VMs) that cannot communicate.
 You want to obtain as much information as you can to diagnose the problem.